Tolkien and race: Discussions of racism in Middle-earth

 Tolkien's descriptions of certain characters and races have been criticised as racist by writers including Andrew O'Hehir and Jenny Turner—especially his descriptions of Orcs and their purported similarity to 20th century stereotypes of Asians.
 In a private letter, Tolkien describes orcs as:

 squat, broad, flat-nosed, sallow-skinned, with wide mouths and slant eyes: in fact degraded and repulsive versions of the (to Europeans) least lovely Mongol-types.

-Writing for Salon.com, the journalist Andrew O'Hehir says of Tolkien's orcs: "They are dark-skinned and slant-eyed, and although they possess reason, speech, social organization and, as Shippey mentions, a sort of moral sensibility, they are inherently evil."
+Writing for Salon, the journalist Andrew O'Hehir says of Tolkien's orcs: "They are dark-skinned and slant-eyed, and although they possess reason, speech, social organization and, as Shippey mentions, a sort of moral sensibility, they are inherently evil."
 O'Hehir concludes that while Tolkien's own description of Orcs is a revealing representation of the "Other", it is "also the product of his background and era" and that Tolkien was not consciously "a racist or an anti-Semite"; he mentions Tolkien's letters to this effect.
 The literary critic Jenny Turner, writing in the London Review of Books, repeats O'Hehir's statement that Orcs are "by design and intention a northern European's paranoid caricature of the races he has dimly heard about", but adds similar caveats, saying: "Tolkien does not appear to have been half as crackers on these topics [of race and race purity] as many others were.
 He sublimated the anxieties, perhaps, in his books."

 Patrick Curry, Christine Chism and others say that race-focused critiques of Tolkien and his Middle-earth writings often omit relevant textual evidence, cite imagery from adaptations such as Peter Jackson's films rather than the work itself, ignore the absence of evidence of racist attitudes or events in the author's personal life, and claim that seeing racism in his writing is itself a marginal view.

 Walter Scheps writes that Tolkien's accountability "does not extend beyond" his creation: "we cannot expect it to conform to important human values".
 Scheps adds that since Tolkien is the only source of data on Orcs and other races, "we need no longer be bothered by the fact that Tolkien's evil creatures are black (orcs), speak ungrammatical, lower class English (trolls)", and so on.
 Scheps specifically denies that Middle-earth is amoral – he quotes Patricia Meyer Spacks as saying "amorality is not really possible in Tolkien's scheme" – but states that the work's morality "is nevertheless radically different from our own".